Maths is Colourful – Not Black & White

 • a ladder of skills to be dutifully attained,

-• information that's there to be doled out and unquestionably consumed.
+• information to be handed out and unquestionably consumed.

 Yet, maths is full of ongoing discovery.